MaluFLopes/MaluFLopes/README.md

-<h1 align="center">Hello there! 👋</h1>
+<h1 align="left">Hello there! 👋</h1>
-<h3 align="center">Welcome to my GitHub!
-I'm Maria Luisa and I'm happy that you are here 😃</h1>
+<h2 align="center">Welcome to my GitHub!
+I'm Maria Luisa and I'm happy that you are here 😃</h2>

-## 🚀 Data Analyst and Business Intelligence Professional
+<h3 align="center">🚀 Data Analyst and Business Intelligence Professional</h3>

-👩 Name: Maria Luisa Ferreira Lopes

-🌎 Country: Brazil

-🌟 Soft skills: Analytical Skills, Attention to Detail, Strong Communication and Presentation Skills

-🎲 Hobbies: Reading, Traveling, Learning Languages, Doing Sports and Meditating

 ## About me:

 💬 I'm a data-driven professional with a passion for turning information into actionable insights.
+I'm currently focusing on Data Analysis and Business Intelligence.

 🎓 Bachelor's Degree in Economics from Universidade Federal de Santa Catarina.

-💻 Experiences: 2 years in Business Intelligence positions and 4 years in Finance positions, where I improved my hard and soft skills to excel in data analysis.
+💻 Experiences: 6 years of experience -> 2 of them in a Business Intelligence position, where I improved my hard and soft skills to excel in data analysis.

-🌱 I’m currently learning enhancing my data skills through the SANTANDER BOOTCAMP in Data Science with Python

-🌳 I recently completed the Google Business Intelligence Professional Certificate on Coursera
+🌟 Soft skills: Analytical Skills, Attention to Detail, Strong Communication and Presentation Skills

+🎲 Hobbies: Reading, Traveling, Learning Languages, Doing Sports and Meditating

 ## 🔧 Hard Skills